8base/Documentation/docs/projects/8basehome/projects/creating-projects.md

 ![Project Dashboard](./_images/projects-provisioning-projects-project-dashboard.png)

-To learn about the Project Dashboard interface, see [Dashboard Walkthrough](docs/projects/8basehome/projects/projects-dashboard-walkthrough.md).
+To learn about the Project Dashboard interface, see [Project Dashboard Walkthrough](projects-dashboard-walkthrough.md).

 ## Related Articles